 This is something I have been thinking about doing for a very long time.
 The scale is something I get asked about more than anything else.
 It’s shrouded in mystery.
-When it’s too high or does’t move we question it’s accuracy.
+When it’s too high or doesn’t move we question it’s accuracy.
 When it’s too low or too good to be true, again, we question its accuracy.
 We weigh more on certain scales and less on certain scales and it drives us nuts thinking which one is right.
 And to make matters worse, everyone knows that every single ounce counts.

 The scale is something we fear.
 The scale is something we hate.
 Yet most of us just can’t stop getting on it day after day and letting the number weigh us down.